 (b) GOALS FOR MINORITY AND WOMEN-OWNED BUSINESS ENTERPRISES PARTICIPATION.
-For all State Contracts in excess of \$25,000.00 whereby the University is committed to expend or does expend funds in return for labor, services including but not limited to legal, financial and other professional services. supplies, equipment, materials or an combination of the foregoing or all State Contracts in excess of \$100,000.00 whereby the University is committed to expend or does expend funds for the acquisition, construction, demolition, replacement, major repair or renovation of property real and improvements thereon.
-Contractor shall exert good faith efforts to achieve a participation goal of twenty-six percent (26%) for Certified Minority-Owned Business Enterprises and six percent (6%) for Certified Women-Owned Business Enterprises.
+For all State Contracts in excess of \$25,000.00 whereby the University is committed to expend or does expend funds in return for labor, services including but not limited to legal, financial and other professional services. supplies, equipment, materials or an combination of the foregoing or all State Contracts in excess of \$100,000.00 whereby the University is committed to expend or does expend funds for the acquisition, construction. demolition. replacement, major repair or renovation property of real and improvements thereon, Contractor shall exert good faith efforts to achieve a participation goal of 3.32 percent (3.32%) for Certified Minority-Owned Business Enterprises and 1.16 percent (1.16%) for Certified Women-Owned Business Enterprises.

 10. ENFORCEMENT.
 The University will be responsible for enforcement of each Contractor's compliance with these provisions.
 Contractor, and each Subcontractor, shall permit the University access to its books, records and accounts for the purpose of investigating and determining whether Contractor or Subcontractor is in compliance with the requirements of Article 15-A of the Executive Law.
-If the University determines that a Contractor or Subcontractor may not be in compliance with these provisions, the University mav make everv reasonable effort to resolve the issue and assist the Contractor or Subcontractor in its efforts to comply with these provisions.
-If the University is unable to resolve the issue of noncompliance, the University may file a complaint with the DMWBD.
+If the University determines that a Contractor or Subcontractor may not be in compliance with these provisions, the University mav make every reasonable effort to resolve the issue and assist the Contractor or Subcontractor in its efforts to comply with these provisions.
+If the University is unable to resolve the noncompliance. issue of the University may file a complaint with the DMWBD.

-Failure to comply with all of the requirements herein may result in a finding of non-responsiveness, nonresponsibility and/or a breach of contract, leading to the withholding of funds or such other actions, remedies or enforcement proceedings as allowed by the Contract.
+Failure to comply with all of the requirements herein may result in a finding of non-responsiveness, nonresponsibility and/or breach of а contract, leading to the withholding of funds or such other actions. remedies or enforcement proceedings as allowed by the Contract.